glycerine/gosimnet/README.md

 a free port is not implemented, as ports are not really needed as a separate concept.

-There is presently no check that each name is unique, though we should probably insist on that to catch programmer errors.

 Servers and clients can be easily "multi-homed", as their origin address is any string name they are given.